aladh/cineplex_ticket_checker/README.md

 # cineplex_ticket_checker
 Used as a Cron triggered AWS Lambda

-Fill in email and movie variables
+Fill in EMAIL_ADDRESS, THEATRE_IDS, and MOVIES constants